 Register a death

-Deaths on the Isle of Man must be registered within 5 days of the date of death.
+Deaths occurring in the Isle of Man must be registered within 5 days of the date of death.

 One of the following persons has a legal obligation to register the death: